hemantpraja/AttractiveDesigns/README.md

 # Attractive CSS Designs

-This Reposetry contains the some sttractive css designs like - cards, animations etc.
+This Reposetry contains the some sttractive css designs. like - cards, animations etc.